EudyContreras/Chartastic/features.md

    - [x] The bars should be able to have gradient shaders with any colors or direction
    - [x] The bars should be able to interpolate color accross themselves
    - [x] The bars should be be able to able to have elevation produced shadows
-   - [x] The bars should be able to have shadows in any directions
+   - [x] The bars should be able to have outer and inner shadows in any directions
-   - [x] The bars should be able to have shadows of any color (Glow or shadow)
+   - [x] The bars should be able to have outer and inner shadows of any color (Glow or shadow)
    - [x] The bars should be able to have rounded corners at any end.
    - [x] The bars should have a controllable rounded corner radius for both ends
    - [x] The bars should be able to have stroke/border of any width and color
    - [ ] The bars should be able to have labels with their respective values
    - [ ] The bars should be able to show tooltips at a desired location upon touch
-   - [ ] The bars should be able to handle long press events
+   - [x] The bars should be able to handle long press events
    - [x] The bars should be able to handle hovers events
    - [ ] The bars should be able to listen and adapt to live data changes
    - [x] The bars should be able to have desireable opacity levels